-His articles, chapters, and reviews in press include: a taxonomic study of “lectoral art” (illustrations of readers reading) in the Hetzel editions of Verne’s Voyages Extraordinaires (forthcoming in Collectionner l’Extraordinaire – see above); a review essay on Roger Whitson and Jason Whittaker’s William Blake and the Digital Humanities: Collaboration, Participation, and Social Media (Routledge, 2013) and the third edition of S. Damon Foster’s classic reference A Blake Dictionary: The Ideas and Symbols of William Blake (Dartmouth College Press, 2013); and entries for When Worlds Collide: The Critical Companion to Science Fiction Film Adaptations (Liverpool University Press, 2013), on film adaptations of Joseph Sargent’s Colossus: The Forbin Project (1970) and Karel Zeman’s A Deadly Invention (Vynález zkázy, 1958).
+His articles, chapters, and reviews in press include: an analysis of the historical, cultural, and medial sources of illustrator George Roux’s “Stop” caricature in Jules Verne’s Sans dessus dessous (1889); a review essay on Roger Whitson and Jason Whittaker’s William Blake and the Digital Humanities: Collaboration, Participation, and Social Media (Routledge, 2013) and the third edition of S. Damon Foster’s classic reference A Blake Dictionary: The Ideas and Symbols of William Blake (Dartmouth College Press, 2013); and entries for When Worlds Collide: The Critical Companion to Science Fiction Film Adaptations (Liverpool University Press, 2013), on film adaptations of Joseph Sargent’s Colossus: The Forbin Project (1970) and Karel Zeman’s A Deadly Invention (Vynález zkázy, 1958).

-His current writing projects include essays on: expressive structure and procedure in electronic poetry; the semiotics of illustrated fiction; Verne’s critique of African colonialism; and the use of wikis in collaborative research, writing, and teaching.
+His current writing projects include essays on: expressive structure and procedure in electronic poetry; the semiotics of illustrated fiction; and Verne’s ambiguous critique of African colonialism.

 He is also working on two single-author book projects: Des leçons d’abîme, on intermedial “relays” in the fiction of Jules Verne; and Up Above, on the influence of Charles Fort on the aerial imaginary of early 20th century American, British, and French science fiction.

 Department of English